 Anyway, once that's done, the copying begins.
-So, your PS4 has downloaded the update file for, say, Destiny 2.
+So, your PS4 has downloaded the update file for, say, Call of Duty: Modern Warfare.
 It then needs to install it, and it does this by basically copying the whole game file, and adds the patch in the process.
-Long story short, this process helps to prevent file corruption.
+The benefit of this method is that it helps to prevent file corruption.

 Why Is PS4 Update File Copying So Slow?

-The speed of the procedure will vary from game to game.
+The speed of the copying process will vary from game to game.
 Some games on PS4 aren't even 1GB in size, so the copying process will be quite speedy.
-However, many of the more popular games are dozens of gigabytes.
-The larger the original game size, the longer it's going to take for your PS4 to complete the copying process.
-Games such as Gran Turismo Sport or Call of Duty: Modern Warfare, for example, take a long time due to frequent updates and a hefty file size to begin with.
+However, many of the more popular games can be dozens or even hundreds of gigabytes.
+The larger the original game size, the longer it's going to take for your PS4 to complete the copying procedure.
+Games such as Gran Turismo Sport or Call of Duty: Warzone, for example, take a long time due to frequent updates and a hefty file size to begin with.

 How Can You Speed Up the PS4 Update File Copying Process?

 The only thing you can do to try and speed up copying on your PS4 is to install a faster internal hard drive.
-Your best bet is an SSD, as these are faster than regular hard drives.
+Your best bet is an SSD, as these are generally faster than regular hard drives.
 However, no matter how quick the drive is in your PS4, you're still going to have to put up with copying.
 Replacing the internal drive will make a small difference, but it won't make any drastic improvements.
-The hope is that the PS5, with its super-speedy custom SSD, will effectively eliminate this process.
+The good news is that PS5, with its super-speedy custom SSD, will effectively eliminate this process.
 Roll on next-gen!

 Hopefully, this answers some of your questions regarding the lengthy copying process on PS4.
 If you have any more, please feel free to ask away in the comments below.